SantaHub/Software-Engineering/Agile/Agile.md

 Refer T1 3.
 It has the differentiate box.

 12 Agile principles :

 - Satisfy customer
- - embrance change
+- embrace change
 - frequent Delivery
 - Customer collaboration
 - Support and trust
- - F2F communication
+- Face-to-Face communication
 - Working Software
 - Sustainable Phases
- - Technical Excelence
+- Technical Excellence
 - keep it simple
 - self Organization
 - inspect and adapt

+# CS 3

+Motivated and Talented Individuals :
+  5th agile principle states Build project around motivated individuals.

+  Maslow's hierarchy of needs : Once basic needs are met out behavior will be driven by meeting higher-level needs.

+# CS 4 M4

+CS 4 is waste of time.
+Checking T1 chap 7,8

+### Scrum

+- self - directed and self-organizing team
+- no external addition of work to an iteration, once chosen
+- daily stand-up meeting
+- usually 30 calender days iteration
+- demo to external stakeholders at end of each iteration
+- each iteration, client-driven adaptive planning

+Life cycle :

+- planning : vision, expectations and funding
+- Staging : more requirements, prioritize enough for 1st iteration
+- Development : implement system for the 1st release
+- Release : operational Deployment

+Workproducts, roles and Practices :
+  - Requirement : Product and release backlog
+  - Project Management : Backlog graph, sprint backlog, product & release backlog.

+Roles :
+  Customer : Product owner :
+    - create and prioritize product backlog Development : Scrum Team :
+    - work on sprint backlog
+  Management : Scrum Master :
+    - 50% developer, not just management
+    - knows and reinforces the project and iteration vision and goals
+    - conducts sprint review (demos)

+Practices :
+  Requirements :
+    - pre-game planning, sprint planning, sprint review.
+  Design :
+    - high level design phase
+  Test and verification :
+    - sprint review
+  Project Management :
+    - daily scrum
+    - sprint, sprint planning
+  Configuration and change management environment:
+    - Daily Build

+Values :
+  Commitment : defined goal for an iteration is set by the scrum team Focus : Team focus on stated goals and master removes blocks and resources, also review and brief result of iteration Openness : Product backlog graph, velocity and priorities are open to the team.
+  Respect : Each member is respected and adopts the attitude of solving individual problems through group exploration.
+  Courage : Team has the courage to take responsibility for self-direction and self-management

+### Extreme Programming

+Emphasize collaboration, quick and early software creation, and skillful development practices.
+Founded on 4 values :
+  - communication
+  - simplicity
+  - feedback
+  - courage
+Has low ceremony scale, with feature summarized story cards.

+Practices :
+The planning game :
+  - User -stories
+  - exploration phase
+  - commitment phase
+  - Steering phase
+  Refactoring, pair programming, collective ownership.
+CI, CD, 40 hr week, on site customer, coding standards, informative workspace.

+### Test driven development